 Owning and operating a small business may seem idyllic from the outside, and in many ways, it is when it’s your passion.
-However, there are also the unseen tasks to owning a business, such as bookkeeping and budgeting, that can seem intimidating or time consuming, especially when it comes to tackling finance for beginners.
+However, there are also the unseen tasks to owning a small business, such as bookkeeping and budgeting, that can seem intimidating or time consuming, especially when it comes to tackling finance for beginners.

 Go back to budgeting basics

 Budgeting may seem like an overt suggestion, however, there is a reason it’s recommended by so many financial experts in the game.
 Knowing where your money is going allows you to simultaneously see where you can save or cut corners.

 Make a spreadsheet and start budgeting conservatively with additional slack.
 Always factor in some level of the unknown because there will undoubtedly be factors and unexpected elements—like a global pandemic—that you could never account for.
 When the time comes when you need to cut costs, consider categories that could be controlled to a large degree.

 And don’t forget to shop around for both services, tools, and supplies because more than likely businesses will fight for your business (and, of course, save you some money).